Graduate Admissions Frequently Asked Questions

 Are all international applicants required to submit TOEFL scores?

 All non-native-English-speaking applicants must submit the scores for the Test of English as a Foreign Language (TOEFL) or IELTS, as part of the requirements for the Office of International Education to issue I-20.
+However, if a student previously obtained a degree at a U.S. institution, a student may submit an old version of the TOEFL/IELTS/ DuoLingo scores.

 What are the minimal TOEFL scores required for admission?TOEFL/IELTS/DuoLingo requirements: